purescript/purescript/prelude/README.md

 #### `returnE`

+Wrap a pure value into an effectful context.

     returnE :: forall e a. a -> Eff e a

 #### `runPure`

+Run an effectful computation with no side effects, either because there are none or because all possible side effects are handled.

     runPure :: forall a.
 Pure a -> a